ibm-cloud-docs/vpc/about-attestation.md

 The `baseimage` is the IBM internal QEMU Copy On Write Version 2 (QCOW2) file, which is used as the source for most of the operating system files of the Hyper Protect Container Runtime image.
 It is used only at image build time by the enabler process.
 The enabler uses this source together with other Debian packages to create the `root.tar.gz` and the encrypted secure execution kernel or 'initrd' image.

-The following is the shasum of the ibm-hyper-protect-container-runtime-1-0-s390x-16 `baseimage`:
+The following is the shasum of the ibm-hyper-protect-container-runtime-1-0-s390x-17 and ibm-hyper-protect-container-runtime-1-0-s390x-16 `baseimage`:
 ```sh
 f9940321d043d133ddf2f22cd4794bc56be9d54b2e9c7893a6d6a4813635024c baseimage
 ```